 The book starts with a description of the problem, and of Carnap's philosophical methodology of concept explication.
 Then two distinct notions of probability are introduced, logical probability pertaining to confirmation, and factual probability pertaining to long-run relative frequency.
 Subsequently the language systems of deductive logic are introduced to furnish inductive logical systems, and a general characterisation of the problem of inductive logic is given.
 This leads to the development of regular c-functions, which express the confirmation of hypotheses by evidence as a partial entailment, in analogy to deductive entailment, and the measure r, which expresses relevance relations between evidence and hypotheses.
 The functions c and r are shown to capture a pre-theoretical notion of comparative and qualitative confirmation.
-The book then deals with the class of symmetric c-functions are shown to perform the same function as estimators in classical statistics.
+The book then deals with the class of symmetric c-functions, which are invariant under permutations of terms in the language.
+Finally, cfunctions are shown to perform the same function as estimators in classical statistics.
 An appendix introduces to the confirmation function c^ , which forms the basis for much of the later work in inductive logic.

-Carnap wrote a separate treatise on quantitative inductive systems like c^ (1952: The Continuum of Inductive Methods).
+Carnap wrote a separate treatise on quantitative inductive systems like c (1952: The Continuum of Inductive Methods).
 An influential but contentious criticism of Carnap's programme was mounted by Goodman (1955: Fact, Fiction, and Forecast).
 An overview of the inductive logic initiated by Carnap is Studies in Inductive Logic and Probability, by Carnap and Jeffrey (1980).